 The British Columbia Institute of Agrologists (BCIA) is committed to Professional Development and Standards to assist members in maintaining professional knowledge, abilities and skills.
 Assurance of continuing competence through on-going professional development is critical in meeting the current issues involving the profession of agrology and the agrologists' responsibility to society.
-Through lifelong learning, members remain up-to-date in their specialized areas of practice.
+Through lifelong learning, members remain up-to-date and informed in their specialized areas of practice.

 Continuing competence will be demonstrated through recorded professional development (PD).
 Professional Development Reporting allows members to record activities under the categories of:

 - Professional Practice